 The two are similar in terms of compatibility – both have apps for the most popular platforms (Windows, Mac, Android, iOS) and support a whole bunch of other devices.
 PIA wins out ever so slightly because they offer a custom Linux app.

 This is difficult to score: NordVPN is certainly more expensive, but the gap in quality is enormous.
 The two VPNs are not comparable in any real sense: whereas NordVPN has bulletproof security, PIA has leaking concerns; one is fast, the other is slower even under ideal conditions; NordVPN offers 24/7 live-chat support, while PIA takes their time to answer your emails.
 The list of comparisons goes on, and it rarely goes in PIA’s favor.
 Without all this context, price means very little – you can get even worse for free.
 Either way, let’s see how NordVPN vs PIA stack up in terms of price.

 You can get NordVPN for 1 month ($11.95), 12 months ($5.75 a month billed every 12 months), or 24 months ($3.29 a month billed every 24 months).
 Meanwhile, Private Internet Access is: 1 month ($6.95), 12 months ($5.99/month billed every 12 months), 24 months ($3.33/month billed every 24 months).
 As you can see, with longer subscriptions the price difference diminishes.

 We can’t argue with the raw numbers in the short-term – this one’s a draw.

 NordVPN vs PIA – which is better?

-NordVPN VS Private Internet Access battle comes to the end and we’re ready to declare a winner.
+NordVPN vs Private Internet Access battle comes to an end and we’re ready to declare a winner.
 There’s no question that NordVPN is the better, more cost-effective product.
 However, if you only want a short subscription and are on a budget – PIA is a valid choice.